freddbomba/legrandjeu/Documents/F-Hack/LGJ-Hack.md

 ----
 ## notes

-(taken from my methodological notes)
+Taken from my methodological notes, stand here to summarise concepts that have a long explaination elsewere.

 ### The Situation